August 3, 2022

-It is possible that you won’t see the XR Interaction Toolkit listed here.
+Can't find it in the list?!
 This is a bug with some Unity versions at the moment of writing.
 In this case, add the package manually.
 Click Add package by name…, type in the name com.unity.xr.interaction.toolkit and press Add.

 The Unity XR Interaction Toolkit requires the new input system and uses a separate set of interaction layers instead of the previously used Unity layers.
 After importing the package, if necessary, it will request to switch to the new input system and to automatically convert the layers to the new system.
 Click Yes on the first pop-up to change the input system, and Cancel on the second if you are creating a new project.
 If upgrading an existing project, you might want to select the I Made a Backup, Go Ahead! option.
 After making a backup, of course!

-Since we will later need the Default Input Actions, import them as well.
+Since we will later need the Starter Assets (formerly Default Input Actions), import them as well.
 They are listed under Samples.
-In version 2 of the toolkit, those are called Starter Assets, however the content is the same.

 In Project Settings, install the XR Plugin Management.
 Afterwards, select the device category you want to support with your app, for instance Windows Mixed Reality devices.